dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

       brew install dbt
       ```

 3. Verify your installation by running `dbt --help` in the command line.
-If you see the following output, your installation is correct
+If you see the following output, your installation is correct:
       ```bash
       The dbt Cloud CLI - an ELT tool for running SQL transformations and data models in dbt Cloud...
       ```